 The key is to find a fit that works for a particular student’s needs.
 This includes learning style, availability (especially when they have other obligations like extracurricular activities), and so on.
 Whether catching up or getting ahead during the summer, online classes are super handy!

 From calculus course to video game development to robotics, Juni offers education for the real world.
 STEAM learning is accessible & fun with our personalized 1:1 instruction.
-We also offer on-demand courses and bootcamps!

 No matter the format, Juni courses are fun & engaging online experiences.
 Where students learn the skills they need for future careers and hobbies, in subjects that are usually hard to find in traditional classrooms.
 All taught in a hands-on way that kids love!